DOG WALKING & TRAINING

 Petco in East Wenatchee is one of our biggest supporters and they have a space set up in their store for adoptable cats from our shelter.
 We rely on volunteers to help keep them cleaned & fed.
 These volunteers will be cleaning kitty boxes, wiping down kennels, replenishing stock & food supplies, and ensuring the cats remain healthy during their stay.
 These volunteers must be there no later than 11am to get the kitties ready for the day.
 This position is about a 15 minute to 1 hour time requirement, depending on number of cats, how clean they are and if any cats were adopted.

-Occasionally we have pregnant moms, underage kittens, underage puppies, and special needs animals that would benefit more from a home environment for health or socialization.
+Occasionally we have nursing moms, underage kittens and puppies, and special needs animals that benefit from a home environment for health or socialization.
 Volunteers in our foster program agree to take an animal home and give them the proper care until they are able to come back to the shelter.
 Many even get adopted from the foster homes and never have to come back to the shelter at all.
 This is an on-call position with potential to be a substantial time commitment.
-For more information about fostering, please contact our Foster Coordinators at email@example.com.
+For more information about fostering, please contact our Foster Coordinators at firstname.lastname@example.org or email@example.com

 If you have any additional questions, please contact the Volunteer Coordinator at 509-662-9577 (ext.
 404) or firstname.lastname@example.org